Benefits of Lunges Exercise

 the lunge is one of the best exercises for strengthening your quadriceps, hamstrings, hips, and core.

-It builds strong legs but also increases functional strength, balance, and stability.
+It builds solid legs and increases functional strength, balance, and stability.

-if you struggle doing regular squats or lunges, try to start with a very small range of movement then slowly increase that range of motion as you see your strength increase from the exercise.
+If you struggle to do regular squats or lunges, start with a minimal range of movement, then slowly increase that range of motion as you see your strength increase from the exercise.

-you can do a lunge with a barbell, dumbbells, or bodyweight only.
+You can lunge with a barbell, dumbbells, or bodyweight only.

-lunges are a great lower body exercise that will give you a lot of bang for your buck as far as strengthening many different muscles and increasing balance and stability throughout the entire movement.
+Lunges are a great lower body exercise that will give you a lot of bang for your buck as they strengthen many different muscles and increase balance and stability throughout the entire movement.

-the lunge is a basic lower body exercise that targets the quads, glutes, and hamstrings, but it can also be easily modified to target your inner thighs as well.
+The lunge is a primary lower body exercise that targets the quads, glutes, and hamstrings, but it can also be easily modified to target your inner thighs.

-lunges are a great exercise for building strength in your legs, hips, and core.
+Lunges are an excellent exercise for building strength in your legs, hips, and core.

-the lunge is an effective way to strengthen all three major leg muscles: the quadriceps, hamstrings, and glutes.
+The lunge effectively strengthens all three major leg muscles: the quadriceps, hamstrings, and glutes.

-the lunge is a great exercise for strengthening your legs while improving your balance and stability.
+The lunge is an excellent exercise for strengthening your legs while improving your balance and stability.

-the lunge is a great exercise for working your lower body and strengthening all your leg muscles: the quadriceps, hamstrings, and glutes.
+The lunge is an excellent exercise for working your lower body and strengthening all your leg muscles: the quadriceps, hamstrings, and glutes.

 How to do lunges: